barnscott/newworkspaceshortcut-barnix.io/README.md

 These shortcuts are intended to be a minimal enhancement to the default window-managment tools (ie, begin-resize, move-window, etc) in a vanilla Gnome configuration.

 - `Super + Space` will resize window to 40% width by 45% height.
-This is preferable for wide-screen displays in landscape.
+This is preferable for wide-screen displays in landscape, but can be modified in the Settings Panel.
 - `Control + Super` and `arrow-key` key will relocate the window to the applicable half of the display.
 The window will be justified to the center of the applicable axis.
 There is also a minimal gap applied to offset the center alignment.
   - Using `Control + Super + right` will relocate window to right side of the *center of the x-axis* of the display
   - Using `Control + Super + left` will relocate window to left side of the *center of the x-axis* of the display